ClosedNon-Profit

 Emergency Recovery Victoria · Australia

-These grants supported councils, charities and community organisations to assist recovery, redevelopment and resilience after the 2019-20 Victorian Bushfires and to build future capacity and preparedness.
-Funding was available for projects delivering direct benefits to bushfire-affected Victorian communities.
+These grants supported councils, charities and community organisations in Victoria to assist recovery, redevelopment and resilience after the 2019-20 Victorian Bushfires.
+Funding was available for projects benefiting bushfire-affected communities and building future preparedness.

 Funding